Dalvin Cook leads Vikings past Packers with record performance at Lambeau Field

 “Even those little plays, they keep us on the field, make a big difference, so it’s not just running the ball, it’s getting involved with the ball in his hands, whether it’s catching the ball or running it.”

-Cook danced through the Packers' defense from the first drive of the game.
-He tied the score 7-7 with a 21-yard touchdown behind a block off the right side of the Vikings' line from tight end Irv Smith in the first quarter.
-Cook's second and third scores were from a yard out, the latter giving the Vikings a 21-14 lead in the third quarter.
+Cook danced through the Packers defense from the first drive of the game.
+He tied the score 7-7 with a 21-yard touchdown run behind a block off the right side of the Vikings line from tight end Irv Smith Jr. in the first quarter.
+Cook’s second and third scores were from 1 yard out, the latter giving the Vikings a 21-14 lead in the third quarter.

 About four minutes later, with the Vikings facing a third-and-9 from midfield, Cousins flipped a screen pass to Cook, who turned upfield behind a cut block from Garrett Bradbury and split the game open with a spellbinding 50-yard score.